rafaelromao/qmk_firmware/users/rafaelromao/readme.md

 - Mod: This special thumb key behaves as follows, when tapped (not hold):
     - If no modifier is active or locked in one-shot mode, it activates the Gui or Ctrl modifier in one-shot mode.
-    - In the layers layer, we can toggle between Gui and Ctrl, which makes it easier to transition between different operating systems, using the same key combinations for shortcuts like Cmd/Ctrl+S, Cmd/Ctrl+C and Cmd/Ctrl+V.
+    - In the maintenance layer, we can toggle between Gui and Ctrl, which makes it easier to transition between different operating systems, using the same key combinations for shortcuts like Cmd/Ctrl+S, Cmd/Ctrl+C and Cmd/Ctrl+V.
     - If any modifier is active or locked in one-shot mode, all these modifiers will be released.
 - Cap: This special thumb key behaves as follows, when tapped (not hold):
     - If CapsLock is active, it deactivates CapsLock.